Chapter 9: Unit Tests

 Why not "heater:on, blower:on, cooler:off, hi-temp-alarm:off, lo-temp-alarm:on" ?

 wayTooCold(); - is also very weird grammar.
 Is it a verb or verb phrase?
-Why do we need to hide call to controller.tic()?
+Why do we need to hide controller.tic()?

-In the BUILD-OPERATE-CHECK template: Controller.tic() is the OPERATE!
+In the BUILD-OPERATE-CHECK pattern: Controller.tic() is the OPERATE!

 wayTooCold();